pranit204/Machine-Learning-and-AI/Interactive_NLP_Streamlit_Application/PLEASE README.md

 # **Sentiment Analysis App**

 This interactive Streamlit app predicts the sentiment of user input text as Positive or Negative using a pre-trained ensemble model.
 It also provides evaluation metrics and visualizations to showcase model performance.
+Some example inputs can include 'The movie was awesome!', 'The food was awful.'

 ## **Cloud Setup:**